acerus/shoppable-recipes/readme.txt

 You can also disable this button in plugin's settings.

-= Where can I find full list of integrated retailers for Shopping List functionality? = Check out official Whisk website [here](https://whisk.com/partners/?filter=retailers).
+= Where can I find full list of integrated retailers for Shopping List functionality? = Check out full list [here](https://support.whisk.com/hc/en-us/articles/360042706091-Integrated-Stores).
 They have Walmart and Tesco!

 = How does it work? =
 Built on top of [Whisk Widget Builder](https://developers.whisk.com/tools/widget-builder), this plugin utilizes Whisk SDK to scan for proper recipe microdata and send it to Whisk Platform in just one click.